Skip menu

 It is easy to get lost among the wonders of the historic centre of Naples, strolling through the streets and alleys in search of treasures.
 Prepare to walk through a multicoloured, history-rich mess, stopping to sample some of the delicacies the city has to offer.

 Piazza del Plebiscito, in the western part of the city centre, welcomes you with the symbolic embrace of the iconic colonnade in which the Royal Papal Basilica of San Francesco di Paola is set, one of the most important examples of Neoclassical architecture in Italy, which is well worth a visit for its magnificent interiors.
 On the opposite side of the square stands the imposing Royal Palace, the historical residence of the Spanish viceroys.
-The complex includes the picturesque gardens, the Vittorio Emanuele III National Library with over 1 million books and the San Carlo Theatre.
+The complex includes the picturesque gardens, the Vittorio Emanuele III National Library with over 1 million volumes and the San Carlo Theatre.
 Founded in 1737, the San Carlo is the oldest opera house in the world still in operation.